willemliu/PlanningPoker/README.md

 ==============
 __PlanningPoker__ is an app to facilitate the Planning Poker sessions for Agile Development.

+## Features
+* Real-time application
+* Host <-> Guest application
+  * One browser starts the game as host
+  * Players can then connect to the game from their own devices
+  * This allows you to cast the host screen to a big screen for the vote overview while keeping the votes secret until revealed
+* Automatically turn cards when every player has voted
+* Every player gains the ability to reset the game after cards are turned (No game master needed to control the host)
+* Player is automatically removed from the __Room__ when player disconnects
+* Cards with most votes are highlighted

 ## Technologies
 __PlanningPoker__ uses the following technologies: